zeromq/zproject/README.md

         Actors, are built using the simple actor framework from czmq.
 If the actors class header or source file doesn't exist, this will generate a skeleton for them.
 The generated test method of the actor will teach you how to use them.
-Also have a look at the czmq docs to learn more about actors.
+Also have a look at the CZMQ docs to learn more about actors.
     <actor name = "myactor">Public actor description</actor>
     <actor name = "someactor" private = "1">Private actor description</actor>